 Four Champions League titles – starting all four, to boot – isn’t to be sniffed at… even if others might have been more A-list than the Spain international defender.

-He might not be the most popular, and he’s not always been entirely blameless in this regard, but Bale’s positive contributions are more than enough to earn him a high standing.
+He might not have been the most popular, and he wasn’t always been entirely blameless in this regard, but Bale’s positive contributions were more than enough to earn him a high standing.

 While the Welshman might not have produced the raw numbers to justify that world record fee paid to Tottenham in 2013, he’s produced plenty in the way of moments.

-The bicycle kick in the 2018 Champions League final is the standout, of course, but let’s not forget about his solo effort in the Clasico.
+The bicycle kick in the 2018 Champions League final is the standout, of course, but let’s not forget about his solo effort in the Clasico too.

 Gareth Bale 👏 pic.twitter.com/tAAfRiofVg